eclipse-cbi/p2repo-sbom/docs/ide-guide.md

 ## Tool Installation

-Use `Help → Install New Software...` with the following site to install the generator into any IDE:
+Use `Help → Install New Software...` with the following update site to install the generator into any IDE:

 `https://download.eclipse.org/cbi/updates/p2-sbom/tools/nightly/latest`